FriskIsGit/Astar/README.md

 # Astar Java
-An implementation of an A* algorithm in Java
+Implementation of an A* algorithm in Java
 ## [More information here]
 [and here]